buddyboss/buddyboss-platform/src/readme.txt

 * Forums - Consistent styling of site notices in Forums tabs on member profiles
 * Registration - New option to require Email confirmation on the register form
 * Registration - New option to require Password confirmation on the register form
+* Registration - Fixed conditional logic to display profile fields that depend on a Profile Type
 * Toolbar - Display the correct name format in admin Toolbar, as used in frontend Toolbar
 * BuddyPanel - When using the 'Email Invites' menu in the BuddyPanel, it was missing when switching users
 * MemberPress - Fixed redirect issues with the MemberPress custom login page